Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt1.md

 Urgug’s facial tentacles rippled.
 "There is a grade two security alert posted.
 All ships are to remain alert for a dangerous fugitive who may seek to stow away.
 Cargo inspections upon departure are mandatory."

-"Well, that puts a fucking spanner in the works…" Wild grimaced. "...They posted this fugitive’s likeness?"
+"Well, that puts a fucking spanner in the works..."
+Wild grimaced. "...They posted this fugitive’s likeness?"

 "Indeed."
 Urgug called it up on the glass at the front of the bridge.